InformaticsMatters/nextflow-pcluster/README.md

 -   A single master node in the public subnet
 -   An autoscaling group of worker nodes in the private subnet
 -   A shared EFS volume mounted at `/efs` on all master and worker nodes
+-   A node post installation script that
     -   Installs [Singularity] on all nodes when they are started
     -   Installs and configures Nextflow on the master node

 The installation process is highly configurable and can create variations of the standard usage.
-Parallel cluster creates a config file where these configuration changes can be made.
+Parallel Cluster creates a config file where these configuration changes can be made.

 >   Consult the Parallel Cluster docs for full details.